onnoowl/personal-site/README.md

 ## Projects

-- **Amalgom**: Developed an efficient voxel game engine for the web and native using WebGPU
+- **Voxel Engine**: Developed an efficient voxel game engine for the web and native using WebGPU
-- **QALC (Quantum Calculator)**: A Bra-Ket notation based language compiler built with MLIR and LLVM
+- **Quantum Calculator**: A Bra-Ket notation based language compiler built with MLIR and LLVM
 - **Distributed Ledger**: Contributed to and applied a DAG distributed ledger for peer to peer video game networking
 - **Reinforcement Learning**: Trained an AlphaGO based A.I. to play a strategic board game called Pentago
 - **GPU Iter**: Built a Rust GPU compute library that focussed on usability and efficiency
-- **Beer Money**: Co-founded an LLC and launched an odd jobs marketplace app & website for students built with Elixir
+- **Product Development**: Co-founded an LLC and launched a full stack jobs marketplace app & website with Elixir
 - **Neat-Ex**: An Elixir implementation for the NEAT artificial intelligence algorithm
-- **A Lonely Journey**: Play as a space probe exploring the solar system.
-Features realistic orbital physics.
+- **Space Game Simulator**: Created a 2D physics based solar system exploration game with realistic Newtonian gravity

 </div>